 Serving Suggestions

-This cabbage roll skillet is filling on its own, but pairing it with simple sides can complete the meal.
+This cabbage roll skillet is filling enough to stand on its own, but a simple side can make dinner feel more complete without adding much work.

 Storage and Meal Prep Tips